Betting on Secular Change Is Not Just for Growth Investors

 Valuation helps to guide where we focus our efforts.
 For example, we believe that the financials sector contains many cheap stocks because of concerns about economic weakness resulting from the coronavirus pandemic, the implications for banks’ credit quality and insurance claims, and the effect of lower interest rates on their financial results.

 But cheap is not enough.
 In the financials sector, we focus on names where the potential upside depends on idiosyncratic, company‑specific factors—cost reductions, for example, or lower credit risk because of business changes implemented in response to the 2008–2009 financial crisis—that could help a stock to upwardly revalue relative to its peers.
 Here, the potential catalysts for us to realize value go beyond macro factors, such as an improved outlook for the economy or expectations for an uptick in interest rates.
-At the same time, we seek risk/reward profiles that appear favorable across a variety of business environments.
+At the same time, we are intensely focused on managing downside and seek risk/reward profiles that appear favorable across a variety of business environments.

 Managing Disruption Risk